varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Portability

-    The ability of the software to run on different system with little adaptation
+    The ability of the software to run on different systems with little adaptation

 #### Recoverability